microsoft/TemplateStudio/README.md

 * **Project type**: First, how do you want your app's UI navigation to behave?
 We currently support three project types: *basic*, *[navigation pane](docs/projectTypes/navigationpane.md)*, and *pivot and tabs*
 * **App framework**: Next, what coding pattern do you want to use in your project, we currently support three common patterns: *code behind*, *basic MVVM*, and *[MVVM Light](http://www.mvvmlight.net/)*
 * **App pages**: To accelerate app creation, we provide a number of app page templates that you can use to add common UI pages into your new app.
 We currently include page templates from the *blank page* to the common layouts (*e.g., master/detail, tabbed, web view*) to pages that implement common patters (*e.g., [app settings](docs/pages/settings.md), map control*).
 Using the wizard, add as many of the pages as you need, providing a name for each one, and we'll generate them for you.
 * **Windows 10 features**: Lastly, you specify which UWP capabilities you want to use in your app, and we'll build out the framework for the features into your app, tagging 'TODO' items.
-Currently supported features cover application lifecycle (*settings storage, suspend and resume*), background tasks, and user interaction (*app notifications, Live tiles, and Azure Noficiation Hub*).
+Currently supported features cover application lifecycle (*settings storage, suspend and resume*), background tasks, and user interaction (*app notifications, Live tiles, and Azure Notification Hub*).

 Once you select the attributes you want your new UWP app to have, you can quickly [extend the generated code](docs/getting-started-endusers.md).

+## Known Issues

+The following are known issues and may affect your use of Windows Template Studio.
+These will be addressed in the next update.

+* Not compatible with Visual Studio Preview v15.3
+* Will not work if your TEMP folder is on a different drive to PROGRAMDATA
+* You must be online the first time you use the wizard to generate an app or no templates will be loaded.
+* Only compatible with Windows 10.
+You cannot use this if running VS 2107 on an older Operating System.

 ## Documentation